 > /bye

-So here, I matched key by the SHA256 fingerprint.
-Also, when you are using gpg-connect-agent you can use help and help <COMMAND> commands, for example:
+So here, I matched the key by the SHA256 fingerprint.
+Also, when you are using gpg-connect-agent you can use help and help <COMMAND> commands.
+For example:

 > help KEYINFO